bhecquet/seleniumRobot-grid/doc/doc.md

 - APPIUM_HOME: path to Appium installation path (e.g: where Appium.exe/node.exe resides on Windows)
 - ANDROID_HOME: path to Android SDK (e.g: where SDK Manager resides)

+## Upgrading grid ##

+Upgrading grid may be done by stopping each component and updating them before restart.
+It's easy but you need to stop your test before this phase so that they don't fail when you stop the grid.

+SeleniumRobot grid offers a more robust way, the StatusServlet API (see below).
+Setting the hub to inactive will not stop currently running test but grid won't accept new test sessions.
+Steps will be:
+- call POST StatusServlet API to set hub and nodes inactive: `wget --post-data=status=INACTIVE <hub_url>/grid/admin/StatusServlet`
+- reinstall each node.
+You can wait for the node to be available by calling `<hub_url>/grid/admin/StatusServlet?jsonpath=$['http://<node_address>:<node_port>']['busy']`.
+This returns 'true' if node has running test sessions.
+- reinstall the hub.

+No need to reset the hub into 'ACTIVE' as restart reset it.

 ## API ##

 ### selenium grid API ###